sottlmarek/DevSecOps/devsecopsmanifesto.md

 * IT and cyber security security must work with development, risk and business people on a daily basis.
 * Changes are welcome because they allow them to respond to new threats, risks and vulnerabilities.
 * Security is a priority for delivering high-quality software and architecture as a code.
-* Security is functional requirements.
+* Security is functional requirement.
 * Teams must share knowledge in information and cyber security for growth
 * overall maturity of community resulting into guild.
 * Automation and security coding is a long-term goal for architecture as a code.